Core Pacific City: Architecture

-The shopping mall had a total floor space of 204,190 m^{2}.
-The structure was a complex of two buildings - an L-shaped building which contains specialty boutiques connected to a sphere which contains the Mira Department Store.
+Core Pacific City had a total floor space of 204,190 m^{2}.
+The structure was a complex of two buildings—an L-shaped building that contained specialty boutiques, connected to a sphere that housed the Mira Department Store.
 The complex consisted of 12 above-ground stories and 7 underground levels.
-Core Pacific's total 19 story height is attributed to Taipei's extremely expensive land costs.
+Core Pacific's total, 19-story height was attributed to Taipei's extremely expensive land costs.

-The sphere, considered to be Core Pacific's most dominant and visible feature, is 11 stories tall and clad in granite imported from Finland, while the L-shaped portion features granite from Spain.
-The mall's architects were the Jerde Partnership and Artech, Inc. Jerde won the 2002 Gold Nugget Special Award of Excellence at the Pacific Coast Builders Conference/Western Building Show for its effort.
+The sphere, considered to be Core Pacific's most dominant and visible feature, was 11 stories tall and clad in granite imported from Finland, while the L-shaped portion featured granite from Spain.
+The mall's architects were the Jerde Partnership and Artech, Inc. Jerde won the 2002 Gold Nugget Special Award of Excellence at the Pacific Coast Builders Conference/Western Building Show for its work on the shopping complex.
 The engineering firm Arup was also recognized in 2002 for its work on the mall with a Structural Engineering Association of California Award for Excellence.